Tigimber

 "I remember the bag we used to carry what we

-unbelievably heavy, we had to take turns
+caught was unbelievably heavy, we had to take turns

 because it was too much on one person to